wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 conifer), and many flowering plants (e.g. *Hibbertia scandens*).
 Open each of these three images.

-*Psilotum* and *Pinus* represent an evolutionary jump in the specialisation of photosynthetic tissue (from a green photosynthesising stem to a specialised needle leaf).
+*Psilotum* and *Pinus* represent two alternate strategies for photosynthetic tissue--a green photosynthesising stem versus a specialised needle-shaped leaf.

 - Is there any evidence that *Pinus* leaves are more specialised for photosynthesis than *Psilotum* stems?